 For NatWest Group, supporting financial capability goes beyond delivering fair products and great service.
 It also means helping our customers, wider society and future generations to develop good money management skills, so they are empowered to make better financial decisions.
-As part of the bank’s purpose and strategy, we have committed to improving the financial health of 15 million people through financial capability interactions, and to helping 2 million additional customers to start saving, by 2023.
+As part of the bank’s purpose and strategy, we have committed to reaching 2.5 million people each year through financial capability interactions, and to helping 2 million additional customers to start saving by 2023.
 We aim to improve our customers’ financial confidence and resilience.

 Supporting young people